Steve Kasper: Coaching career

-After this Kasper would go to China serving as the head coach of the Chinas U18 team in 2017–18.
-Coaching them to a 2-2-0- record.

-He would then move into an assistant position at Kunlun Red Star from 2018-2020.
-He completed the 2017-2018 season as an assistant coach responsible for the forward group and penalty killing units.
-Upon completion of KHL season, he was hired as the head coach of the Kunlun Red Star MHL team (Juniors) then being asked to return to the KHL in an assistant role to focus on defense and penalty killing.
+After this, Kasper would go to China, serving as the head coach of the Chinas U18 team in 2017 and coaching them to a 2-2-0 record.
+He would then move into an assistant position at Kunlun Red Star from 2018 to 2020.
+He completed the 2017-18 season as an assistant coach responsible for the forward group and penalty killing units.
+Upon completion of the KHL season, he was hired as the head coach of the Kunlun Red Star MHL team (Juniors) before being asked to return to the KHL in an assistant role to focus on defense and penalty killing.

-Kasper would serve as the head coach of DVTK Jegesmedvék for one season in 2023–24.

-Most recently in 2024 Kasper took over as the head coach of HC Presov in Slovakia.
+Kasper would serve as the head coach of DVTK Jegesmedvék for the 2023–24 season.
+In 2024, Kasper took over as the head coach of HC Presov in Slovakia.
 Under Kasper’s guidance the team greatly improved and went 27-4 leading them to a first-place finish in the regular season.
-But just before the start of the playoffs Kasper stepped down as coach to go back to Canada to deal with a serious family issue.
-Kasper time as coach set the team up perfectly for the postseason as they went on to win the league championship and get promoted to Slovak Extraliga.
+But just before the start of the playoffs, Kasper stepped down as coach to go back to Canada to deal with a serious family issue.
+The team won the league championship and got promoted to Slovak Extraliga.

+In September 2025, Kasper was named head coach of the Kent Hills School (located in Kents Hill, Maine) girls’ Varsity Prep Ice Hockey team.
+With his family living in Andover, Massachusetts, Kasper was tapped to serve as the Kents Hill community's inaugural "Coach-in-Residence", which aimed to bring talent to the state that saw him live on campus to work with athletes and offer youth clinics during the season.